encukou/snake-workshop/lessons/fast-track/if/index.md

 Enter password: sesame
 ```

-"Odsazování" in English means "indentation" or "spacing".
+### Indenting

-"Just because four spaces are needed at the beginning of a line doesn't mean you have to press the spacebar four times.
+Just because four spaces are needed at the beginning of a line doesn't mean you have to press the spacebar four times.
 Some editors automatically indent (if you write the line with 'if' correctly).
-However, in all properly configured editors, you can indent using the <kbd>↹ Tab</kbd> key, and the <kbd>⇧ Shift</kbd>+<kbd>↹ Tab</kbd> combination will return the line back one indentation level."
+However, in all properly configured editors, you can indent using the <kbd>↹ Tab</kbd> key, and the <kbd>⇧ Shift</kbd>+<kbd>↹ Tab</kbd> combination will return the line back one indentation level.

-"Jinak" in English means "otherwise" or "differently".
+## Else

-"In the previous example, the code was executed only if the condition was met.
-An even better program would be this one:"
+In the previous example, the code was executed only if the condition was met.
+An even better program would be this one:

-Here's the English translation of the Czech text:

 * Asks for the secret password
 * When the password is correct: